 For Peace, Jobs and Socialism within our Lifetimes.

-Tom Partis and Seán Manuel are members of YCL Greater Manchester.
-They both help run an educational group called the Marxist Literature Collective, founded by Partis in June.
+Seán Manuel is a member of YCL Greater Manchester and helps run an educational group called the Marxist Literature Collective.